-Across the globe, indigenous and local community women make invaluable contributions to their communities and toward global sustainable development and climate goals.
+Across the globe, Indigenous, Afro-descendant, and community women make invaluable contributions to their communities and toward global sustainable development and climate goals.
 They use, manage, and conserve the community territories that comprise over 50 percent of the world’s land and support up to 2.5 billion people.

-In 2017, RRI’s global analysis of 30 low- and middle-income countries, Power and Potential, provided an unprecedented assessment of the status of developing countries’ legal frameworks regarding women’s community land rights.
+In 2017, Rights and Resources Initiative’s global analysis of 30 low- and middle-income countries, Power and Potential, provided an unprecedented assessment of the status of developing countries’ legal frameworks regarding women’s community land rights.
 Some of the report’s key findings include:

 Recognizing and securing women’s land and resource rights—in law and practice—benefits women, their communities, and their countries.